-BCIA recommends that you first start with the mentors identified on our Find a Practitioner area.
-This allows you to search by certification type (BCB, BCN, or BCB-PMD).
+BCIA recommends that you first start with the mentors identified on our Find a Practitioner/Find a Mentor area.
+This allows you to search by certification type (General Biofeedback, EEG Biofeedback, HRV Biofeedback, or Pelvic Muscle Dysfunction Biofeedback).
 Remember, any appropriately BCIA-certified person can serve in this capacity; however, it is important to find a good relationship where both the candidate and mentor agree that their work styles, professional background, and client base would be compatible.

 What if I want to use a mentor who is not BCIA-certified?

 BCIA supports the use of a BCIA-certified mentor; however, we realize that in some cases, you may know of an expert with whom you would like to learn to apply your biofeedback skills.
 BCIA has a non-certified mentor application process to review the relevant education, experience, and training for any professional who is not currently BCIA-certified.

 How much do mentors charge?